awsdocs/amazon-elasticache-docs/doc_source/memcache/cluster-create-determine-requirements.md

 + [Region and Availability Zone Requirements](#cluster-create-determine-requirements-region)

 **Preparation**
-Knowing the answers to these questions before you begin will expedite creating your cluster\.
+Knowing the answers to the following questions helps make creating your cluster go faster:
 + Which node instance type do you need?

   For guidance on choosing an instance node type, see [Choosing Your Memcached Node Size](nodes-select-size.md#CacheNodes.SelectSize)\.
-+ Will you launch your cluster in a VPC or an Amazon VPC?
++ Will you launch your cluster in a virtual private cloud \(VPC\) based on Amazon VPC?
 **Important**
-If you're going to launch your cluster in an Amazon VPC, you need to create a subnet group in the same VPC before you start creating a cluster\.
+If you're going to launch your cluster in a VPC, make sure to create a subnet group in the same VPC before you start creating a cluster\.
 For more information, see [Subnets and Subnet Groups](SubnetGroups.md)\.
 ElastiCache is designed to be accessed from within AWS using Amazon EC2\.
 However, if you launch in a VPC based on Amazon VPC and your cluster is in an VPC, you can provide access from outside AWS\.
 For more information, see [Accessing ElastiCache Resources from Outside AWS](accessing-elasticache.md#access-from-outside-aws)\.
 + Do you need to customize any parameter values?

-  If you do, you need to create a custom Parameter Group\.
+  If you do, create a custom parameter group\.
 For more information, see [Creating a Parameter Group](ParameterGroups.Creating.md)\.
-+ Do you need to create your own *Security Group* or *VPC Security Group*?
++ Do you need to create your own *security group* or *VPC security group*?

   For more information, see [Security Groups: EC2\-Classic](SecurityGroups.md) and [Security in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html)\.
 + How do you intend to implement fault tolerance?